Headlights to Taillights: Oil Change Intervals

 “Five Star Equipment is honored to be the first lab site for this program.
 We are just one example of the many companies throughout Northeastern PA that require skilled heavy equipment service technicians to properly support their customers,” said Patricia O’Brien, Five Star Equipment’s Director of Marketing.
 “The annual job growth for this position is five percent nationally, but projected to be nine percent in Pennsylvania, which translates to nearly 500 more jobs each year.”

-Dr. Katie Leonard, President & CEO is excited to share the news.
+Dr. Katie Pittelli, President & CEO is excited to share the news.
 She said, “Heavy Equipment Technology is another way that Johnson College has responded to filling a skills gap in our region.
 Because, as we know, not every open position requires a four-year degree.
 This is another way that we can provide essential workers to the essential businesses in our community.”

-While there is no clear direction yet for how the Covid-19 pandemic will affect many industries like construction and transportation long-term, Dr. Leonard noted that many companies that employ heavy equipment technicians like Five Star Equipment are designated as an essential business supporting customers who are also essential businesses.
+While there is no clear direction yet for how the Covid-19 pandemic will affect many industries like construction and transportation long-term, Dr. Pittelli noted that many companies that employ heavy equipment technicians like Five Star Equipment are designated as an essential business supporting customers who are also essential businesses.
 This designation should give confidence to adults of all ages who are looking for secure employment opportunities to consider heavy equipment technology as a career choice with a bright future.

 Five Star Equipment is a John Deere Construction and Forestry equipment dealer serving 57 counties in PA and NY.
 Its corporate headquarters are located in Dunmore.
 For additional information about Five Star Equipment, visit: www.fivestarequipment.com